About Us: Bergen County Therapists

-We are warm, caring, experienced, and empathetic licensed mental health professionals dedicated to providing high-quality, goal-oriented care in a confidential private practice setting.
+We are warm, caring, experienced, and empathetic licensed Bergen County therapists dedicated to providing high-quality, goal-oriented care in a confidential private practice setting.

 At Dr. Stephen Oreski & Associates we believe psychotherapy is a collaborative process.
 We strive to support and promote lifelong change that will allow you to form sustainable, healthy relationships, and an overall sense of well-being.
-Together with your therapist, you will work to identify thought patterns and behaviors that may no longer be beneficial to you.
+Together with one of our therapists, you will work to identify thought patterns and behaviors that may no longer be beneficial to you.
 You will learn to develop new ways of thinking and utilize new skills to live a happy and productive life.
 These changes will bring you closer to your personal goals.
-Our compassionate therapists will be by your side, offering individual guidance, tips, and strategies to help you find relief and build confidence in yourself.
+As you progress through treatment, our compassionate therapists will be there by your side, offering individual guidance, tips, and strategies to help you find relief and build confidence in yourself.

 Cognitive Behavioral Therapy (CBT)

 Cognitive-Behavioral Therapy (CBT) is a here-and-now approach to examining how thoughts, feelings, and behaviors are connected and impact our overall well-being.
-CBT focuses on identifying maladaptive thinking and behavioral patterns and implementing specific strategies to reduce symptoms of depression, anxiety, trauma, etc.
+CBT focuses on identifying maladaptive thinking and behavioral patterns and implementing specific strategies to reduce symptoms of depression, anxiety, trauma, and other psychological challenges.